 -Potential new opportunities unlocked through collaboration/competition with other suppliers

 -A focus on the core tasks of R&D with the public sector supporting the creation of a new market

 Seven piloted solutions

 Nommon consortium (Avenue)

 MaaS – Shared mobility

 Partners, budget and duration

-- Forum Virium Helsinki coordinates the project.
+- Forum Virium Helsinki coordinated the project.